Information for Candidates

 - Councillor - Nomination Paper and Candidates Acceptance

-The completed form must be delivered via mail/courier to St. Albert Place before 12 noon on September 20, 2021.
+The completed form must be received by the Returning Officer before 12 noon on September 20, 2021.
 Nominations received after this deadline cannot be accepted by the Returning Officer.

 Receipt for Campaign Contributions: